juice-shop/pwning-juice-shop/part3/donations.md

 [Project Sponsorship Operational Guidelines](https://www.owasp.org/index.php/Project_Sponsorship_Operational_Guidelines) of the OWASP Foundation.
 In one sentence, these allow named acknowledgements (with link) for all monetary donations.
 For amounts of least 1000 US$ a logo image (with link) can be added instead.
+The logo size can be at most 300x300 pixels.
+Logo and name placements are guaranteed for 1 year after the donation but might stay there longer at the discretion of the Project Leader.

 You can find a list of all sponsors of the OWASP Juice Shop to date in the [Acknowledgements](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project#tab=Acknowledgements) tab of the project homepage.